moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 INSTRUCTIONS FOR GAME MODE 📝
 In order to run it, grab the NonSteamLaunchers.sh file and download it.

 Please right click and go to properties > permissions and check mark "Is Executable".
-Then right click again and "Add to Steam".
+Then right click the file again and "Add to Steam".

 Then Restart your Steam Deck and launch NonSteamLaunchers.sh in Game Mode it will be in your library.